FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experiment

 \subsection{Evaluation Metrics}

-\textbf{Automatic Evaluations} (1) For the strategy selection, the prediction accuracy (ACC) of the strategy is employed.
-(2) For the response generation, the conventional PPL (perplexity), BLEU-$n$ (B-$n$) \cite{DBLP:conf/acl/PapineniRWZ02}, Distinct-$n$ (D-$n$) \cite{DBLP:conf/naacl/LiGBGD16} and ROUGE-L (R-L) \cite{lin2004rouge} are utilized as our main automatic metrics.
+\textbf{Automatic Evaluations} (1) For the strategy selection, the prediction accuracy (ACC) of the strategy is taken as the evaluation metric.
+(2) For the response generation, the conventional PPL (perplexity), BLEU-$n$ (B-$n$) \cite{DBLP:conf/acl/PapineniRWZ02}, Distinct-$n$ (D-$n$) \cite{DBLP:conf/naacl/LiGBGD16} and ROUGE-L (R-L) \cite{lin2004rouge} are take as the evaluation metrics.
 BLEU-$n$ and ROUGE-L are widely used for evaluating the quality of language generation.
-BLEU \cite{DBLP:conf/acl/PapineniRWZ02} (bilingual evaluation understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
+BLEU \cite{DBLP:conf/acl/PapineniRWZ02} (bilingual evaluation understudy) is an algorithm for evaluating the quality of that text that is machine-translated from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human.
-ROUGE \cite{lin2004rouge} is a set of metrics and a software package used for evaluating automatic summarization and machine translation in natural language processing.
-Distinct-$n$ measures the proportion of unique $n$-grams in the generated responses to evaluate generation diversity, which is a reference-irrelevant metric.
+ROUGE \cite{lin2004rouge} is a set of metrics and a software package used for evaluating automatic summarization and machine translation in NLP.
+Distinct-$n$ measures the proportion of unique $n$-grams in the generated responses to evaluate generation diversity, and it is a reference-irrelevant metric.